okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Causativization

 The number of arguments is increased from one to two for an intransitive verb and two to three for a transitive verb.

+## Applicative

+Takes a nondirect or peripheral argument and promotes it to the direct object position, deleting or demoting the old direct object (if there was one).

+Example, "I shot better than him" to "I outshot him".